MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-lake-formation.md

 The consuming account will need:

 - _A way to query the data in the source account_ – AWS Athena queries on the AWS Lake Formation resource links to the source account.

+The diagram below demonstrates how those components can work together for this solution:

 <center><img src="/img/lake-formation/01-diagram.png" /></center><br/>